AguaClara/Textbook/Filtration/EStaRS_Design.rst

   HL_{Path5}(Q_5) = HL_{Path6}(Q_6)

-Each of the head losses as a function of Q in the latter 5 of the equations to be solved are fairly simple to
+Each of the head losses as a function of Q in the latter 5 of the equations to be solved are fairly simple to solve using any kind of solving program (such as Python!)

 Siphon Design and Head Loss
 ==============================